ananth10/DataBaseSample-Room-Rxjava/README.md

 # DataBaseSample-Android
-This is sample application shows you how to insert data into sqlite db
+This is sample application shows you how to insert data into Room db

 and also update data and delete data in databse